This guidance provides an overview of the cadastral map and its requirements for registration.

 Viewing the cadastral map and extracts

-A view of the cadastral map will be available via ScotLIS.
+A view of the cadastral map is available via ScotLIS.
+You can find out more about on the plans references used on the cadastral map.

 View further guidance on extracts, plain copies and certified copies.